resurfaceio/containers/helm/resurfaceio/resurface/README.md

 - TLS Secret: (Optional) TLS certificate and key.
 Used for Ingress TLS termination.
 A TLS cert and key combination can be autoissued by the cert-manager utility, or it can be provided by the user.
 Disabled by default.
 - ClusterIssuer: (Optional) Issues TLS certificate from Let's Encrypt.
 Resquires Cert-manager utility.
 Disabled by default.
 - Daemonset: (Optional) Packet-sniffer-based logger.
 Captures API calls made to your application pods over the wire, parses them and sends them to your Resurface pod.
 A service account, cluster role, and cluster role binding are also deployed with this daemon set.
 Disabled by default.
+- Deployments: (Optional) Data stream consumer applications.
+Captures API calls made to the Azure API Management and AWS API Gateway services.
+The API calls are published as events to an Azure Event Hubs/AWS Kinesis Data Streams instance, the applications consume these events, parses them and sends them to your Resurface pod.
+Opaque secrets containing sensitive data (such as AWS credentials) may be created alongside these deployments.
+Disabled by default.

 ## Dependencies